bipinpaulbedi/paulBlogSource/src/pages/2019-01-28-microservices-design-pattern/index.md

 When transitioning from a brownfield project it requires more effort to make sure the stability of the system is not affected.
 In these scenarios, the Strangler pattern comes to the rescue.
 The Strangler pattern is based on an analogy to a vine that strangles a tree that it’s wrapped around.
 This solution works well with web applications, where a call goes back and forth, and for each URI call, a service can be broken into different domains and hosted as separate services.
 The idea is to do it one domain at a time.
 This creates two separate applications that live side by side in the same URI space.
 Eventually, the newly refactored application “strangles” or replaces the original application until finally, you can shut off the monolithic application.

-Apart from strangler, an anti-corruption layer implements a façade between new and legacy applications, to ensure that the design of a new application is not limited by dependencies on legacy systems.
+Apart from strangler, an anti-corruption layer implements a facade between new and legacy applications, to ensure that the design of a new application is not limited by dependencies on legacy systems.

 **Law of implementation patterns**